 What are the chances of seeing a TreeView Grid?
 While a Heiarchal Grid is good we could do even more if it was embedded.

+We already have TreeList control: http://demos.telerik.com/aspnet-ajax/treelist/examples/overview/defaultcs.aspx

 Some time when you design for normal screen and phone screens always has a problem the tablets screens.. are those control reisize as well for tablets screen sizes?